jedi-academy/learn-4711/data/tutorials/ci-todo06.md

 ##6.2 Item page extraction

 Let's make a `page` method, with the desired page # as a parameter.
-This is intended to be callable from the browser.
+This is intended to be callable from the browser, so it will be public.

 It will need to extract `items_per-page` tasks, from the proper starting point.